 The First Offer

-People will normally expect the the initial offer to be a little low and will expect to be negotiating house price a little.
+People will normally expect the initial offer to be a little low and will expect to be negotiating the house price a little.
 The initial offer is usually seen as testing the water.

-Giving a best and final offer as the first offer can be seen as aggressive and not being willing to move on an offer can build barriers between you and the seller that’ll make it very hard to get a win-win deal.
+Giving the best and final offer as the first offer can be seen as aggressive and not being willing to move on an offer can build barriers between you and the seller that’ll make it very hard to get a win-win deal.

 By giving a little, you can gain a lot.